aml-2023/final-project/yolo/README.md

 * `train.ipynb`: notebook for training YOLOv8 model.
 * `metrics.ipynb`: notebook for extracting metrics from a trained YOLOv8 model
 * `hyperparameter_search.ipynb`: notebook for searching for hyperparameters for the YOLOv8 model.
+* `sam.ipynb`: notebook for zero-shot segmentation of garbage using the predicted YOLO bounding boxes and SAM.
 * `demo.py`: script that runs inference on a video file using a YOLOv8 model.
 * `model.yaml`: file defining the YOLOv8 model structure we will use.
 This is important for inference since by default a fresh YOLO model predicts 80 classes and we just want 1.